-I was invited to attend Provenance Kitchen’s launch party on 3 July, held on the beautiful grounds of The Three Horseshoes in Madingley.
-In fact, Provenance Kitchen is made up of the team behind this restaurant and their concept is to bring restaurant quality food to the hungry masses through corporate, private and public events.
+I was invited to attend Provenance’s launch party on 3 July, held on the beautiful grounds of The Three Horseshoes in Madingley.
+In fact, Provenance is made up of the team behind this restaurant and their concept is to bring restaurant quality food to the hungry masses through corporate, private and public events.

-Operating from a vintage Airstream caravan converted into a kitchen complete with wood fired oven, Provenance Kitchen’s changing menu focuses on seasonal and nutritious food.
+Operating from a vintage Airstream caravan converted into a kitchen complete with wood fired oven, Provenance’s changing menu focuses on seasonal and nutritious food.

-We were warmly welcomed and served some of Provenance Kitchen’s homemade sodas and cocktails.
+We were warmly welcomed and served some of Provenance’s homemade sodas and cocktails.
 I tried their non-alcoholic drinks: elderflower lemonade and strawberry cream soda, both very tasty and refreshing.
 There were also some very nice gin-based cocktails, such as elderflower cucumber gin fizz and strawberry rhubarb cream gin fizz.

 Their menu is categorised as From The Land, From The Sea, From The Farm and From The Dairy to emphasise the fact that it’s entirely produce-driven and incorporates fresh market ingredients by local farmers and suppliers.
 We enjoyed a sampling from their menu so the portion sizes in the photos are smaller than what would normally be served.